Next EAPCI Physicians' exam: take it from anywhere!

 *These fees are only available to candidates who have successfully completed the ESC e-Learning in Interventional Cardiology programme (now closed) and would like to achieve part A of the EAPCI certification programme.
-Please note that candidate's eligibility will be checked.
-Not eligible candidate's registration will be automatically cancelled and refunded.
+Please note that the candidate's eligibility will be checked.
+Not eligible candidates' registration will be automatically cancelled and refunded.

 If you sat this exam less than six months ago we highly encourage you to wait for your results before registering.

 All registration fees are quoted in Euros (€) and include national applicable VAT.
 Payment in any other currency will not be accepted.

 Registration fees are based on the date of receipt.
-The prices indicated are only applicable if both registration form/request and payment are received before the registration deadlines.
+The prices indicated are only applicable if both the registration form/request and payment are received before the registration deadlines.

 Registration will be acknowledged upon receipt of payment and a valid email address (please ensure your My ESC profile is updated).
 A confirmation email will be sent within ten working days after having submitted the payment.